-At trot and canter, a pace of moderate lengthening, with a longer stride than in the collected or working paces but shorter than in the extended pace.
-The uphill balance is greater than in the working or lengthening pace, and the length of frame and suspension are between that of the collected and extended paces.
+At trot and canter, a variation of moderate lengthening, with a longer stride than in the collected or working gaits but shorter than in extension.
+The uphill balance is greater than in the working gait or lengthenings, and the length of frame and suspension is between that of the collection and extension.
 The movement produced is rounder than that of extension.
-The tempo should remain nearly the same as in the collected pace.
+The tempo should remain nearly the same as in the collected gait.

-At walk, a pace of moderate lengthening, with a length of stride and frame between that of the collected and extended walks, and showing the natural longitudinal oscillation of the neck.
+At walk, a variation of moderate lengthening, with a length of stride and frame between that of the collected and extended walks and showing the natural longitudinal oscillation of the neck.